-What to Fall For: These barbacoa short rib tacos by Joy Bauer of Joyful Healthy Eats are melt-in-your-mouth good.
+What to Fall For: These barbacoa short rib tacos from Joyful Healthy Eats are melt-in-your-mouth good.
 The tender, juicy ribs are seared with balsamic vinegar, dried apricots, garlic cloves, and red onion.
-The smell it will fill your house with is just heavenly.
+The smell will fill your house with is just heavenly.
 Serve them on corn or flour tortillas, jicama taco shells, or sweet potatoes.

-What to Keep in Mind: Joy shares, "We love to top ours with fresh cilantro, diced onion and avocado.
+What to Keep in Mind: Bauer shares, "We love to top ours with fresh cilantro, diced onion, and avocado.
 You want the meat to shine so topping them simply is key!"

 Slow-Cooker Mexican Beef Stew

 What to Fall For: When you’re craving Mexican flavors for dinner, this beef stew from Melanie Makes will fit the bill.
 Its namesake ingredient is mixed with potatoes, corn, garlic, onions, and fire-roasted tomatoes, making for a flavorful dish that you can scoop up with tortilla chips.

 What to Keep in Mind: “I topped my bowl with slices of fresh jalapeño, sour cream, pico de gallo, and my favorite yellow corn tortilla chips,” recipe creator Melanie explains.